SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise3.md

 # [Visual Studio](#tab/visual-studio)

 Right-click on the project name in the solution explorer and choose "Manage NuGet packages...".
-In the package manager window, choose "Browse", then search for `Steeltoe.Connectors.EntityFrameworkCore`, and install.
+In the package manager window, choose "Browse", then search for `Steeltoe.Connector.EFCore`, and install.
 ![Steeltoe EFCore NuGet dependency](../images/vs-add-efcore.png)

 Then search for the `Microsoft.EntityFrameworkCore.SqlServer` package and install.